These rules are for the 2023 MDSA World Cup and may differ from previous years.

-- Each player must play a minimum of 3 quarters of each game (unless the total number of players prohibits this).
+- Each player must play a minimum of 3 quarters of each game (unless the number of players prohibits this).

 - Division format:

 - Only AYSO registered and approved coaches are allowed to coach from the Coaches Area, an area ten yards from either side of the halfway line.

 - Opposing team coaches (plus parents and other associated spectators) should be on different sides of the field where possible.

-- If there is a conflict in the color of the uniforms, the home team must change jersey color or wear pinafores.
+- If there is a conflict in the color of the uniforms, the home team changes jersey color or wear pinafores.

 - All teams must wear uniforms that meet Mt.
 Diablo Soccer requirements.
 Team members must wear a matching uniform consisting of a jersey, shorts, and socks.
 Uniform shall be properly marked with the AYSO logo.
 No uniform may bear a player’s name, team name, league name, program name, or inappropriate sponsor name.

 - Team check-ins will be done 10-15 minutes before game time; referees will check off players from the game card.

 - Coaches must notify the referee when players are expected to arrive late or leave early.

 - It is the responsibility of the teams with the first and last game of the day to ensure equipment is set up or taken down.

 - Coaches must participate in positive coaching that instructs and encourages players during the games.

 - Negative or derogatory comments are not permitted and may result in a caution or dismissal of the coach.

 - Coaches are responsible for the actions of their players, parents and spectators.